Bundy01/EasyEffects-Presets/README.md

 * If you have installed EasyEffects with Flatpak, it's here `~/.var/app/com.github.wwmm.easyeffects/config/easyeffects/output`.

 ## Presets dependencies
-You will need to install the `calf` and `lsp-plugins` packages from your GNU/Linux distribution to enable the presets effects.
+You will need to install the `calf-plugins` or `calf`, `lsp-plugins` or `lsp-plugins-lv2` and `zam-plugins` or `zam-plugins-lv2` packages from your GNU/Linux distribution to enable the presets effects.

 ## Bass settings
 Adjust your bass to the speaker levels if the presets are not suitable or use EasyEffects in `Plugins`, select a preset and then change `Quantity` in dB of `Bass Enhancer` (be careful of saturation 😉️).